Charity shops in Skelmersdale

 - Small hallmarked silver, from spoons and a pillbox to a christening cup, where a tiny stamp confirms what it is.

 A few clear WhatsApp photographs, including one close to any hallmark, let GoldPaid give an honest first read on an item and its likely worth.
 Nothing in that read obliges your charity to sell.
-If a written valuation is not right for you, the items are posted back to Skelmersdale, tracked and insured, at no cost.
+If a written valuation is not right for you, the items are posted back to Skelmersdale, tracked and signed for, at no cost.

 The four steps a Skelmersdale charity shop follows

 - Ask first on WhatsApp.
-Message 07375 071158 with photos of any donated item the shop is unsure about, or call 07763 741067.
+Message 07944 014111 with photos of any donated item the shop is unsure about, or call the same number.
 A UK-based valuer replies, gives an indicative figure, and says whether the parcel is worth posting.
 No charge, no obligation.

 - Get a free prepaid Royal Mail label.
 When the shop wants to go ahead, GoldPaid sends a free Royal Mail Special Delivery label: digital on WhatsApp, a printable PDF by email, or a paper label by post if the shop has no printer.